aversini/bump-and-release/README.md

 1. Run the following preflight validations
    - check if the current branch name is `master`
    - check if the current branch has a tracking remote
-   - check if that remote is `github/master`
+   - check if that remote is either `github/master` or `origin/master`
    - check if your repo has uncommitted files
 1. Prompt the user to choose from a list of possible "new versions"
    - patch